 All manned aircraft are bound to stay above 500 feet from the ground except in controlled airspace near airports.
 The FAA left a 100 feet buffer zone to eliminate any “near miss” incidents and fixed 400 feet altitude as the red line above which you cannot fly your drone.

-Statistics also show that most drone incidents took place above 500 feet.
-So the 400 feet limit along with a 100 feet buffer zone makes the flying safer for both the manned aircraft and the drones.
+Statistics also show that most drone incidents take place above 500 feet.
+So the 400 feet limit and a 100 feet buffer zone make flying safer for both manned aircraft and drones.